ccontrols/component-controls/README.md

 ## @component-controls/editors

-A collection of editors used to enter the control values
+A collection of editors used to edit component control values.

+Some of the guiding design goals for this library:

+-   Extensible using `addPropertyEditor`, so you can replace or add new editors.
+-   All editors offer a consistent interface through the `getPropertyEditor` factory.

 <!-- END-PACKAGE-SECTION -->